 Arguably the most famous tourist attraction in the whole of Cornwall is the Eden Project.
 You’ll find the world’s largest captive rainforest recreating the wild environment with a steamy atmosphere and plants native to the rainforest.
 You can even combine your visit here with one of the ever popular Eden Sessions where some of the biggest names in the world of music perform each summer.

 History and culture

 Cornwall is a county that is steeped in history, which you can delve further into the great museums in the county.
-From regional museums right through to countywide museums, you’re never far away from Cornwall’s history.
+From regional museums right through to countywide museums, you’re never far away from Cornwall’s history which some incredible landmarks dotted across the county.
 If you want to check out grand artwork, you can head to the Tate St Ives which has stunning views out to the beach as well as fantastic art.
 You’ll also find stunning buildings around the rest of the county including St Michael's Mount (above) which is cut off from the mainland at high tide.
 Due to Cornwall’s subtropical climate, you will find the most unique gardens in the UK with colourful and rare plants living in spectacular displays.

 While in Cornwall a trip to a local farmers’ market is a must in order to pick up some of the fabulous local produce that Cornwall is famous for.
 Markets take place regularly in locations across Cornwall with some of the biggest taking place in Camborne, Falmouth and Helston.
 For the perfect gifts to take home to friends and family head to Cornish Market World where you will find crafty bits and bobs from quirky local manufacturers.